biobakery/graphlan/readme.txt

   --size image_size     the size of the output image (in inches, default 7.0) --pad pad_in          the distance between the most external graphical
+                        element and the border of the image --external_legends    specify whether the two external legends should be put in separate file or keep them along with the image (default behavior)
-                        element and the border of the image -v, --version         Prints the current GraPhlAn version and exit
+  -v, --version         Prints the current GraPhlAn version and exit

 				...........